Solo travellers and premium seats inbound: Who's coming to New Zealand

 "The rest of the world is open and we are in direct competition for flights."

 New Zealand has been one of the last countries to ease Covid-19 border restrictions.
-As an effect even Australia which already has daily direct flights to Sydney, Brisbane, Perth and Melbourne.
+As an effect there could be a prioritisation of destinations like Australia, which already has daily direct flights to Sydney, Brisbane, Perth and Melbourne.

-There have been some signs of certain travellers being quicker to return to the skies.
+There have been signs of certain travellers being quicker to return to the skies than others.

 Solo travellers currently make up more than half of Emirates' passengers to and from New Zealand.
 While there are a large number of repatriation and family groups booking, Lethbridge says its a strong indicator that youth travel is returning along with much-delayed OEs.
 As are corporate travellers for SMEs, while many larger businesses weigh up the pros-and-cons of a return of business travel.